socketry/localhost/README.md

 - Click "ADVANCED" to see additional details, including...
 - Click "Proceed to localhost (unsafe)" which will allow you to use the site for the current browser session.

+#### Self-Signed Localhost

+The best way to use Chrome wiht self-signed localhost certificates is to allow it in your chrome settings: [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost).

 ### Files

 The certificate and private key are stored in `~/.localhost/`.
 You can delete them and they will be regenerated.
 If you added the certificate to your keychain, you'll probably want to delete that too.